Botfather/ImageSuite/README.md

         ImageManager.sharedInstance.loadBaseURL()
     }
 ```
-* Assing UIImageViews the class of AsynImageView and then use the available methods to set images
+* Assigning UIImageViews the class of AsynImageView and then use the available methods to set images

 ``` swift
 class DemoViewController: UIViewController {